-General Shepro was commissioned in 1984 as a distinguished graduate of the U.S. Air Force Academy and is an Olmsted Scholar fluent in multiple languages.
+Lt.
+Gen. Shepro was commissioned in 1984 as a distinguished graduate of the U.S. Air Force Academy and is an Olmsted Scholar fluent in six languages.
 He is a command pilot with more than 3,000 flying hours in fighters, helicopters, and tactical airlift with over 600 combat hours in numerous operations.
-He has commanded at operational squadron, group and wing levels, and led frontline Battlefield Airmen in Operation Iraqi Freedom.
-He has served on the Joint Staff, Air Staff, and in Coalition Command and Combatant Command positions.
-General Shepro was most recently the Director of Air Operations, Deputy Chief of Staff for Operations, Plans and Requirements, Headquarters U.S. Air Force.
+He has commanded multiple operational wings, groups and squadrons, and led frontline Battlefield Airmen in Operation Iraqi Freedom.
+He has served in senior roles in Allied Staff, Joint Staff and Air Staff over strategy and interagency policy development, aerospace operations, training and support; and global partnerships.

 1984 Distinguished graduate, Bachelor of Science, U.S. Air Force Academy, Colo.

 1990 Distinguished graduate, Squadron Officer School, Maxwell Air Force Base, Ala.

 1995 Master's degree in International Affairs, Institut d'Etudes Politiques, Université de Strasbourg, France